s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 SimpleControllerIO Object
 -------------------------

 A SimpleControllerIO object, which is passed as a parameter to a controller's initialize() function, handles the information used for input/output (I/O) between the controller and the robot.
-The following functions are available wtih this object:
+The following functions are available with this object:

 * **Body\* body()**